Hardy Falconer Parsons: Citation

 An extract from The London Gazette, dated 17 October 1917, records the following:

 The Story of Hardy Falconer Parsons was produced by Maverick Productions in 2021, an audio documentary detailing the life of Hardy Falconer Parsons and his family.
 It was put together as part of a series documenting historical events in the borough of Hyndburn and is available online.

 The medal

 His Victoria Cross is displayed in the Officers' Mess of Bristol University Officer Training Corps at the Artillery Grounds, Whiteladies Road, Bristol.
 The mess is named the Falconer Parsons VC Mess in his honour.
-His Victoria cross is displayed in the imperial war museum at Gloucester Queys.
+His Victoria Cross was being displayed in the Imperial War Museum at Gloucester Queys after it was donated.